 - To avoid ruffling any feathers, people can hold back some of their potentially innovative ideas and opinions.

-Some best practices for improving cross team communication:
+Some best practices for improving cross-team communication:

 The HBR study found that one of the main reasons why cross-functional teams fail was because of self-perpetuating siloes.
-Perceptions about how teams work together fuels how they communicate.
+Perceptions about how teams work together fuel how they communicate.
 And if those perceptions are negative, establishing team communication is an uphill battle.

 “Designers and engineers don’t work well together” is a typical example.
 If teams go into working together with that idea, they’re already off to a bad start.

-Celebrating cross team collaboration wins on a company app is one way to break down these siloes and show that teams with different backgrounds can work together effectively.
+Celebrating cross-team collaboration wins on a company app is one way to break down these siloes and show that teams with different backgrounds can work together effectively.

 Make Accountability Crystal Clear for Communication in a Team

-One of the simplest reasons why cross team communication fails is that people miss meetings.
+One of the simplest reasons why cross-team communication fails is that people miss meetings.
 They prioritize their own team’s tasks over the tasks that make up a cross-team project.
 They just don’t show up.

 Assigning someone the responsibility to check that all members of a cross-functional team are actively involved can keep projects from getting delayed.
 And specifying who has the last word in making decisions can keep projects on track.